Law and Order (album): Recording

 Buckingham began Law and Order in February 1981 with a setup that included a multi-track tape machine, a couple of microphones, and a small mixing console.
-He temporarily put his solo album on hold Fleetwood Mac began their initial Mirage recording sessions.
+He temporarily put his solo album on hold once Fleetwood Mac began their initial Mirage recording sessions.
 Buckingham resumed progress in June and spent the next few months making final adjustments to Law and Order until its eventual release in October.

 "I'll Tell You Now" was the oldest song on the album; Buckingham posited that it would have been included on Fleetwood Mac's Tusk album had the song been written a few months earlier.
-Buckingham wrote "Love From Here, Love From There" with the idea of recreating a New Orleans wind and brass section with guitars.
-To achieve this, Buckingham played a slide guitar to emulate a trombone, a Fender Statocaster for the clarinet, and a Gretsch guitar for the trumpet.
+Buckingham wrote "Love From Here, Love From There" with the idea of emulating a New Orleans woodwind and brass ensemble with guitars.
+To achieve this, Buckingham played a slide guitar to imitate the sound of a trombone, a Fender Statocaster for the clarinet, and a Gretsch guitar for the trumpet.